Egypt national football team: 2010–2018: Post-golden generation

 Héctor Cúper, who was criticized due to his defensive strategies against Saudi Arabia, was sacked.
 The Egyptian Football Association was also criticised due to having its base in Chechnya, far from where Egypt's matches were played.
 The Egyptian media and the public heavily criticized EFA's management of the team.

+2018–present: World Cup reappearance

 In the 2019 Africa Cup of Nations, hosts Egypt were knocked out by South Africa in the round of 16, despite three wins in the group stage.
 In the 2021 Africa Cup, Egypt advanced to the final after dire performances in the group stage and beating Ivory Coast on penalties after a 0–0 draw.
 Egypt then beat Cameroon 3–1 on penalties after a scoreless draw, to reach their 10th final, beating Ghana's record of final appearances.
 Egypt suffered their first of two losses to Senegal in 2022, both on penalties (in the AFCON final and in World Cup qualifying), with both winning penalties scored by Sadio Mané.
-They would then qualify for the 2026 World Cup for their fourth appearance.